Skip to content

 Issues & Errors

 Issue = IssueItem | IssueGroup is the structured failure record validup produces.
-They're discriminated by type, recursive (groups can wrap groups), and carry a structured payload (params) so the message can be re-rendered later in another locale.
+They're discriminated by type, recursive (groups can wrap groups), and carry a structured payload (data) so the message can be re-rendered later in another locale.

 IssueItem